garwin00/LectureNotes/ixd102-wk4-lecturenotes.md

 # A Century of Change.

-Can that one dude get off of Omegle please?
-Also please no shouting random stuff.

-Starting at the turn of the century.
-Big change in technology, changed the world forever.
+Starting at the turn of the century there was a big change in technology, changed the world forever.

 ## Photography